thompsonsed/pycoalescence/docs/README_pycoalescence.rst

     # Now import our completed simulation without needing to run t.set_database("filepath")
     t = CoalescenceTree(sim)

-Example application with more complicated parameters
+Example application with more complicated parameters, including using a csv file defining each "fragment" within the landscape (`record_fragments`), for which species abundances and species richness values are calculated separately.
+There is also a parameter defining which locations to sample from (the `sample_file`).

 .. code-block:: python